 Amy N Simon

-Amy works as a consultant in the areas of Project Management, Event Planning, and Volunteer Recruitment.
+Amy works as a consultant in the areas of Project Management, Event Coordination, and Volunteer Recruitment.
 Amy has a host of skills and enthusiasm for the mission.
 She will be at work on the important matters of developing systems, and organizing volunteers to increase the quality of our organization.
 She has a natural tendency to tell everyone she knows about the value of swing dancing and how it has impacted her family in positive ways.
 Contact her on Facebook or by email at firstname.lastname@example.org.

 Tony's focus in The Dance Project is on the recruitment, development and expansion of our newly formed TDP Instruction & Performance Team.
 Tony is an award winning performer with over 15 years of theatre, vocal and dance experience.
 He also spent 4 years as an instructor for a swing dance club in Dexter, Michigan.
 Tony shares our enthusiasm for promoting positive dancing and is always happy to help show you some new moves!
 Look for Tony at our events, and feel free to email him at the email address below. email@example.com.